CrazyMath/printery/README.rst

 Production usage
 ^^^^^^^^^^^^^^^^

-For production usage should be used production requirements which can be found in file `requirements/production.txt`
+For production usage should be used production requirements which can be found in file `requirements/production.txt`.

-Server for production should be run with key `--settings=config.settings.production`
+Server for production should be run with key `--settings=config.settings.production`.

-Production settings can be found in file `config/settings/production.py`
+Production settings can be found in file `config/settings/production.py`.

 In file `env.example` can be founded variables wich should be specified for production environment.